 • the room, toys, and bedding must be clean;

-• the newborn should have a personal towel, and a separate one for the face and for washing;
+• The newborn should have a personal towel, with a separate one for the face and for washing;

-• regularly wash your little pens with soap, in particular, after a walk; older children should be taught from an early age to wash their hands correctly;
+• regularly wash your baby’s hands with soap, in particular after a walk; Older children should be taught proper hand washing from an early age;

-• the products used, especially fresh fruits, are thoroughly washed;
+• foods consumed, especially fresh fruits, are washed thoroughly;

 • baby food should be balanced and complete;

-• if possible, make sure that the child does not rub his eyes with dirty hands, especially when playing in the sandbox;
+• If possible, ensure that the child does not rub his eyes with dirty hands, especially when playing in the sandbox;

 • do not contact sick children.

-Needless to say, the treatment of children always requires a greater concentration of attention and efforts on the part of the parents.
-But conjunctivitis can be quickly overcome.
+Needless to say, treating children always requires greater concentration and effort on the part of parents.
+But conjunctivitis can be quickly defeated.
 Follow the doctor's recommendations, be patient, and the problem will be solved in 2-3 days.

 Conjunctivitis belongs to the category of inflammatory diseases that affect the organs of vision.
 In the case of this disease, the mucous membrane of the eye is involved in the pathological process.
-Even if parents do their best to protect the newborn from adverse external influences and carefully monitor his health, they will still not be able to completely eliminate the risk of conjunctivitis - according to the average statistical data, more than 90% of babies experience the disease studied today during the first few months of my life.
+Even if parents do their best to protect the newborn from adverse external influences and closely monitor his health, they still will not be able to completely eliminate the risk of conjunctivitis - according to average statistical data, more than 90% of babies survive the disease being studied today within the first few months of your life.

 As noted, conjunctivitis is an inflammatory process that affects the mucous membrane of the eye.
-The disease can be infectious, allergic, and viral in nature.
-The order of actions in each of the listed cases will be different.
+The disease can be infectious, allergic, or viral in nature.
+The procedure for each of these cases will be different.
 About this in the table.

-With an infectious form of the disease, its characteristic signs first appear on one eye, and then, if timely measures are not taken to normalize the situation, they move to the other eye.
+In the infectious form of the disease, its characteristic signs appear first in one eye, and then, if measures are not taken in a timely manner to normalize the situation, they spread to the second eye.
 The disease is accompanied by the formation of a relatively small amount of pus.
-Bacterial conjunctivitis is contagious and is easily transmitted in everyday life.
+Bacterial conjunctivitis is contagious and is easily transmitted at home.
 It is treated with the use of antibacterial agents in the form of ointments and drops.

 Both eyes are involved in the inflammatory process.
-There is a large amount of pus, mucus and tears are abundantly secreted.
+A large amount of pus appears, mucus and tears are released abundantly.
 Allergic conjunctivitis is not contagious.
-It develops under the influence of external stimuli, for example, dust.
-In most cases, to normalize the baby's condition, it is enough to simply rid him of the influence of provoking factors.
-The need to take additional medications is established by the attending physician.
+Develops under the influence of external irritants, for example, dust.
+In most cases, to normalize the baby’s condition, it is enough to simply rid him of the influence of provoking factors.
+The need to take additional medications is determined by the attending physician.

-It develops as a complication of all sorts of colds.
-Viral conjunctivitis is contagious and is transmitted in the household.
+Develops as a complication of various types of colds.
+Viral conjunctivitis is contagious and is transmitted through household contact.
 Treatment is carried out using special antiviral drugs.

-Some parents are frivolous about conjunctivitis, arguing that "everyone was sick with it and no one died."
-Of course, it is unlikely to reach a lethal outcome, however, along with this, in the absence of a timely and qualified response, the disease can lead to serious complications.
+Some parents take conjunctivitis lightly, arguing that “everyone had it and no one died.”
+Of course, it is unlikely to lead to death, however, at the same time, in the absence of a timely and qualified response, the disease can lead to serious complications.

-The task of the parent is to recognize in time the unfavorable changes in the state of his child.
+The parent’s task is to recognize unfavorable changes in their child’s condition in a timely manner.
 The difficulty at this stage is that the newborn cannot verbally talk about the sensations that bother him.
-The kid will cry, be capricious, rub his eyes.
-The latter point is very dangerous - regular mechanical irritation of inflamed eyes can provoke the occurrence of a secondary infection that affects already other layers of the eyeball and the cornea, which in the future can lead to loss of vision.
+The baby will cry, be capricious, and rub his eyes.
+The last point is very dangerous - regular mechanical irritation of inflamed eyes can provoke the occurrence of a secondary infection that affects other layers of the eyeball and the cornea, which in the long term can lead to loss of vision.

-Provided timely and adequate treatment, conjunctivitis can be defeated in a short time with minimal losses.
-Do you want to save your baby from all sorts of complications?
-Refrain from uncontrolled self-medication, see your doctor and follow his instructions.
-Before prescribing treatment, the doctor will carry out the diagnostic measures necessary for such a case.
+With timely and adequate treatment, conjunctivitis can be defeated in a short time with minimal losses.
+Do you want to protect your baby from various kinds of complications?
+Refrain from uncontrolled self-medication, consult a doctor and follow his instructions.
+Before prescribing treatment, the doctor will carry out the necessary diagnostic measures for such a case.

 Diagnosis before prescribing treatment

-There are no particular difficulties at the stage of diagnosis.
-In most cases, everything is limited to external examination.
-If there is a purulent form of the disease, a scraping or smear will be taken for laboratory research, the purpose of which is to determine the nature of the pathogen with the subsequent development of the most effective treatment for a particular case.
+There are no particular difficulties at the diagnostic stage.
+In most cases, everything is limited to an external inspection.
+If there is a purulent form of the disease, a scraping or smear will be taken for laboratory testing, the purpose of which is to determine the nature of the pathogen with the subsequent development of the most effective treatment for a particular case.

 If conjunctivitis is allergic, additional tests and studies will be carried out to identify specific allergens.

-The order of treatment, as noted, will differ depending on the form of conjunctivitis.
+The procedure for treatment, as noted, will vary depending on the form of conjunctivitis.
 About this in the table.

 Bacterial conjunctivitisLocal antibiotics are traditionally used for treatment.
-Among the ointments, Tetracycline is the leader, among drops - Levomycetin.
+Among ointments, Tetracycline is the leader, and among drops – Levomycetin.
 Albucid can also be used.

 If conjunctivitis develops as a complication of another disease, the treatment program is supplemented with drugs that are effective in combating the underlying disease.

-Viral conjunctivitisMost often, the causative agents of this form of the disease are coxsacks, enteroviruses, as well as adenoviruses and herpes.
-With herpetic conjunctivitis, treatment in most cases is carried out with the help of Acyclovir or, for example, Zovirax.
+Viral conjunctivitisMost often, the causative agents of this form of the disease are coxsackie viruses, enteroviruses, as well as adenoviruses and herpes.
+For herpetic conjunctivitis, treatment in most cases is carried out with Acyclovir or, for example, Zovirax.
 These are ointments.
-As for drops, high efficiency is noted when using Poludan, Trifluridine, Aktipol.
+As for drops, high efficiency is noted when using Poludan, Trifluridine, Actipol.

-Allergic conjunctivitisIt is provoked by a variety of irritants, for example, food, household chemicals, medicines, or banally pollen and house dust.
-Before starting treatment, it is necessary to determine what exactly triggered the onset of this disease.
+Allergic conjunctivitisIt is provoked by various irritants, for example, food, household chemicals, medications, or simply plant pollen and house dust.
+Before starting treatment, it is necessary to determine what exactly caused the occurrence of this disease.

-Treatment is carried out with drugs of anti-inflammatory and antihistamine groups.
-Traditionally, these are Dexamethasone, Olopatodin, as well as Allergodil, Cromohexal, etc.
+Treatment is carried out using anti-inflammatory and antihistamine drugs.
+Traditionally, these are Dexamethasone, Olopatodine, as well as Allergodil, Cromohexal, etc.

 Important notes about treatment

-1. Do not take any action before visiting your doctor.
-If in the near future it is not possible to consult a doctor, provide the child with basic first aid.
-For example, if there is a suspicion of conjunctivitis of a bacterial or viral nature, Albucid can be instilled into the eyes in accordance with the provisions of the manufacturer's instructions.
-For the rest, it is recommended to refrain from any amateur performances.
+1. Do not take any action until you see your doctor.
+If you cannot consult a doctor soon, provide your child with basic first aid.
+For example, if there is a suspicion of conjunctivitis of a bacterial or viral nature, Albucid can be dripped into the eyes in accordance with the manufacturer's instructions.
+Otherwise, it is recommended to refrain from any amateur activities.

 Albucid - eye drops

-2. If the doctor has confirmed the presence of viral or bacterial conjunctivitis, in addition to the main treatment, every 2-2.5 hours it will be necessary to wash the eyes of the young patient with a solution of chamomile.
-Move, at the same time, from the outer corners of the eyes in the direction of the inner ones.
-To remove the crusts, use sterile gauze soaked in chamomile decoction.
+2. If the doctor has confirmed the presence of viral or bacterial conjunctivitis, in addition to the main treatment, the young patient’s eyes will need to be washed with chamomile solution every 2-2.5 hours.
+Move, at the same time, from the outer corners of the eyes towards the inner ones.
+To remove crusts, use sterile gauze soaked in a decoction of chamomile.
 The next day, reduce the number of washes to three per day.
-If you have allergic conjunctivitis, you do not need to rinse your eyes.
+For allergic conjunctivitis, there is no need to rinse your eyes.

-3. If only one eye is involved in the inflammatory process, the other still needs treatment.
-In the absence of such, the infection will very soon spread to a healthy organ.
-At the same time, each eye must be treated with a separate sterile napkin.
+3. If only one eye is involved in the inflammatory process, the second one still also needs treatment.
+In the absence of this, the infection will very soon spread to a healthy organ.
+Each eye must be treated with a separate sterile wipe.

-4. You cannot apply a bandage to inflamed eyes - this way you will create conditions for the active reproduction of pathogens and cause serious damage to the eyes.
+4. You should not put a bandage on sore eyes - this will create conditions for the active proliferation of pathogenic microorganisms and cause serious damage to the eyes.

-5. Use only those medicines prescribed by your doctor, while observing the required frequency of use.
-For example, disinfectant drops in the early days of the disease are used at 2-3 hour intervals.
-Babies are usually advised to drip Albucid in the form of a 10% solution, for older babies - solutions of Levomycetin, Eubetal and other drugs.
+5. Use only those medications prescribed by your doctor, while observing the required frequency of use.
+For example, disinfectant drops are used at 2-3 hour intervals in the first days of the disease.
+Infants are usually recommended to drip Albucid in the form of a 10% solution, and for older babies - solutions of Levomycetin, Eubetal and other drugs.

-6. If the doctor prescribed an ointment (as a rule, these are funds based on erythromycin or tetracycline), the drug should never be rubbed into the eyes - it is in a small amount and is placed as carefully as possible under the lower eyelid.
+6. If the doctor has prescribed an ointment (as a rule, these are products based on erythromycin or tetracycline), the drug should never be rubbed into the eyes - it is in a small amount and placed as carefully as possible under the lower eyelid.

-7. As the baby's condition improves, the frequency of treatment is reduced, on average, up to 2-3 times during the day.
+7. As the baby’s condition improves, the frequency of treatment is reduced, to an average of 2-3 times a day.

 How to use drops correctly?

-In order for the drops to give a proper positive result, they must be used in compliance with a number of simple recommendations.
+In order for the drops to give the desired positive result, they must be used in compliance with a number of simple recommendations.

-Firstly, if the baby has not reached 12 months of age, it is allowed to use an exceptionally safe pipette for instillation - these are equipped with a rounded tip.
-Otherwise, you can harm the eyes of the baby, who will probably resist the procedures performed on him.
+Firstly, if the baby has not reached 12 months of age, it is allowed to use only a safe pipette for instillation - these are equipped with a rounded tip.
+Otherwise, you can harm the baby’s eyes, who will probably resist the procedures performed on him.

-Secondly, you need to properly lay the child.
-A flat surface should be used as the base.
+Secondly, you need to position the baby correctly.
+A flat surface should be used as a base.
 Do not use a pillow.
-Ideally, someone else will hold the patient's head.
+It is ideal if a third person holds the patient's head.

 Thirdly, you need to know when to stop.
 A sufficient number of drops is indicated in the instructions - usually 1-2.
-Gently pull back the baby's lower eyelid and perform the procedure.
-The drug will spread independently over the eyeball.
-Remove excess with a sterile napkin.
+Gently pull back the child's lower eyelid and perform the procedure.
+The drug will spread throughout the eyeball on its own.
+Remove excess with a sterile cloth.
 Remember: we wipe each eye with a separate napkin.

-You should not be nervous if the child closes his eyes and, in general, is dissatisfied with the instillation of the medicine, and certainly there is no need to forcefully open the patient's eyes.
-In a situation like this, you can simply drip the product between the lower and upper eyelids.
-Then you just have to wait until the baby opens his eyes and the medicine gets where it needs to be.
+You should not be nervous if the child closes his eyes and is generally dissatisfied with the instillation of medicine, and there is certainly no need to force the patient’s eyes to open.
+In such a situation, you can simply drip the product between the lower and upper eyelids.
+Then all that remains is to wait until the baby opens his eyes and the medicine gets where it is needed.

-If the treatment of conjunctivitis is approached competently, professionally and, no less importantly, in a timely manner, the disease will pass quickly enough without any significant consequences, and the baby will fully recover.
+If the treatment of conjunctivitis is approached competently, professionally and, what is equally important, in a timely manner, the disease will pass quickly enough without any significant consequences, and the baby will fully recover.

 The best prevention is daily walks in the fresh air.
-The weather, however, does not really matter.
-During the day, ventilate the room with the newborn several times (just make sure that the child does not pass through).
+The weather, however, does not matter much.
+During the day, ventilate the room with the newborn several times (just make sure that the child is not exposed to air).
 Do not touch your baby with dirty hands.
-The child should have his own towels, napkins and other similar things.
+The child must have his own towels, napkins and other similar things.

-Strictly observe hygiene and take proper care of your baby
+Maintain strict hygiene and properly care for your baby

-Exercise daily with your newborn.
-Gradually and carefully temper his body - recommendations on this matter will be given by the attending physician.
-That is, your task is to create all possible conditions for the baby to grow up healthy and strong.
+Do exercises with your newborn every day.
+Gradually and carefully temper his body - the attending physician will give recommendations on this matter.
+That is, your task comes down to creating all possible conditions for the baby to grow healthy and strong.

-The main parting word is one: give up uncontrolled self-medication.
-Before prescribing any kind of drugs, the doctor will determine the nature of the origin of the disease.
-Otherwise, the drugs will at least not give any positive effect, as a maximum, they will provoke a significant deterioration in the child's health.
+The main parting word is one: refuse uncontrolled self-medication.
+Before prescribing any kind of medication, the doctor will determine the nature of the origin of the disease.
+Otherwise, the medications, at a minimum, will not give any positive effect, and at maximum, they will provoke a significant deterioration in the child’s health.

-Many parents are often faced with the fact that their child's eyes are swimming and watery.
-When the baby wakes up, he cannot open the stuck eyelids, his mucous membranes of the eyes become inflamed.
-The child does not sleep well, becomes moody.
+Many parents often experience that their child’s eyes become swollen and watery.
+When the baby wakes up, he cannot open his closed eyelids, and the mucous membranes of his eyes become inflamed.
+The child sleeps poorly and becomes capricious.
 The main cause of this problem is conjunctivitis.

-Conjunctivitis can occur both in infants who have just left the maternity hospital, and in children who have long been at home.
-Very often, parents can confuse this disease with dacryocystitis in newborns or inflammation of the lacrimal sac, so you need to know about the symptoms of conjunctivitis, so as not with further treatment.
+Conjunctivitis can occur both in infants who have just left the maternity hospital, and in children who have been at home for a long time.
+Very often, parents can confuse this disease with dacryocystitis in newborns or inflammation of the lacrimal sac, so it is necessary to be aware of the symptoms of conjunctivitis in order to avoid further treatment.

 What it is

-Young parents sometimes do not take this disease seriously and try to cure it on their own, without going to a doctor, believing that it is.
-This is very dangerous, since the eyes of the baby can begin to fester, there is a high likelihood of complications in the cornea.
+Young parents sometimes do not take this disease seriously and try to cure it on their own, without consulting a doctor, believing that it is a disease.
+This is very dangerous, since the baby’s eyes can begin to fester, and there is a high probability of complications on the cornea.

 Types of conjunctivitis:

 1. Bacterial (purulent).
-Its appearance is provoked by staphylococci, streptococci, Escherichia coli, gonococci or Pseudomonas aeruginosa.
+Its appearance is provoked by staphylococci, streptococci, E. coli, gonococci or Pseudomonas aeruginosa.
 Bacterial conjunctivitis can develop under the influence of one pathogen or several at once.

 2. Viral.
 In this case, the causative agent is the herpes virus.
 This type of conjunctivitis lasts a long time, usually affecting only one eye.
-Bubbles appear on the eyelids.
+Blisters appear on the eyelids.

 3. Chlamydial.
-Chlamydial conjunctivitis can affect one eye or both.
-Its acute manifestation with profuse pus usually falls on the fourteenth day after the child is born.
-If the baby is premature, then there is a risk of developing chlamydial conjunctivitis on the fourth day.
+Conjunctivitis caused by chlamydia can affect one eye or both.
+Its acute manifestation with abundant pus usually occurs on the fourteenth day after the birth of the child.
+If the baby is premature, there is a risk of developing chlamydial conjunctivitis on the fourth day.

 4. Allergic.
-It can occur as a reaction of the child's body to any allergen.
-Allergic conjunctivitis is painful in three stages: acute, subacute, chronic.
+It can occur as a reaction of the child’s body to any allergen.
+Allergic conjunctivitis occurs painfully in three stages: acute, subacute, chronic.

 5. Autoimmune.
 Such conjunctivitis can be an independent disease or occur against the background of an acute respiratory viral infection.
-The conjunctiva turns red and swells, and swelling can appear on the eyelids.
+The conjunctiva becomes red and swollen, and swelling may also appear on the eyelids.
 The child reacts sharply to light, tears flow from his eyes.
 Small blisters may form in the lower part of the conjunctiva.

 Causes

-Babies can get conjunctivitis if all the rules are followed and not only, even if the environment is completely sterile.
-Conjunctivitis can occur for a variety of reasons.
+Infants can get conjunctivitis if all the rules are followed and more, even if the environment is completely sterile.
+Conjunctivitis can occur for various reasons.
 Its course depends on the nature of the pathogen.

 The most common causes of conjunctivitis in newborns are: